singhsanket143/Ds-Algo-Notes/BST.md

 - root is greater than the max value in left subtree
 - root is less than the lowest value in right subtree

-**Q3- Given a BST, find the kth smallest element in the BST** Approach 1: Write inorder traversal which will be in sorted form.
-Then find the kth smallest element.
-Approach 2:
 **Q4- Largest Binary Search Tree in BT**
 ```java
 private class BSTpair {